tlouchao/tlouchao.github.io/src/pages/about/index.md

 ## Bio ##

-I am currently working as a software engineer, and have formerly worked as a freelance animator.
-I've built out this website to document [personal projects](/blog), to bookmark useful [resources](#resources), and to carve out an online space for future notes.
-I've always been partial to the art side of things, and have been looking for avenues to incorporate a technical background, as well as the visual arts, into a single profession.
+I am currently working as a software engineer, and have formerly worked as a freelance animator - I've built out this website to document [personal projects](/blog), to bookmark useful [resources](#resources), and to carve out an online space for future notes.
+Having always been partial to the art side of things, I've been looking for avenues to incorporate a technical background, as well as the visual arts, into my next undertaking.

 ## Coursework ##